Rays vs. Yankees Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 38 hits with five doubles, a triple, eight home runs, 11 walks and 29 RBI.
-He's also stolen three bases.
+- Randy Arozarena has 39 hits with five doubles, a triple, nine home runs and 11 walks.
+He has driven in 30 runs with three stolen bases.

-- Arozarena has picked up at least one hit in five games in a row.
-During his last five outings he is batting .333 with a double, three home runs, a walk and five RBI.
+- Arozarena brings a six-game streak with at least one hit into this contest.
+During his last 10 games he is hitting .297 with two doubles, a triple, four home runs, three walks and eight RBI.

 Arozarena Recent Games